 Remuneration Committee Report

-The report for 2017 is detailed in the 2017 Annual Report which can be found under Documents in the Investors section of the website.
+This report is included in the Annual Report which can be found under Documents in the Investors section of the website.

 Disclose voting at the AGM

-All resolutions were passed by a show of hands at the AGM.
+All resolutions were passed on a poll at the 2020 AGM.
 The outcome of the proxy voting is as follows:

 Interim Results and Annual Reports